franciskim/sairen/README.rst

 * Adaptive strategies
 * More (opportunity for) profit

-Trading on low-frequency, say, daily data, you have ~250 prices per year for perhaps tens of years.
+Trading on low-frequency, say, daily data, you have ~250 prices per year going back perhaps tens of years.
 That's thousands of data points, not really enough to train "serious" models without overfitting.
 (And is the price of IBM 20 years ago really meaningful today anyway?)
 Should you manage to find a historically profitable strategy, it might take months to see